Free 60-Minute Risk List Session

 Build a simple profile: age, goals, frustrations, and where they shop.

-Map their top three questions before buying.
+Map their top 3 questions before buying.

 Match tone and messaging to their comfort level.